tplinderoth/Copenhagen-Popgen-Course/ngs_intro_exercises/README.md

 ## SAMtools mpileup

-Lets looks at the mapped data on chr7:10000-10015 for all samples as a pileup
+Lets look at the mapped data on chr7:10000-10015 for all samples as a pileup

 ```bash
 # check out the bam list